Cattle herds in the six-monthly testing parts of the Edge Area that meet certain criteria are eligible for annual surveillance testing since May 2019.

 - The herd is registered to a CHECS-licensed bovine TB health scheme following a TB breakdown and then achieves one year OTF.

 - The herd has already had at least one year OTF and recently registered with a CHECS-licensed bovine TB health scheme.

 No. EFUs are APHA-approved TB units and as such they retain their unique status and operating conditions, and undergo surveillance testing at the normal frequency for the area in which they are located.

 - Bovine TB epidemiology reports for the Edge Area

 - Information about expansion of the Edge Area and changes to surveillance TB testing

-- Bovine TB health schemes accredited by the Cattle Health Certification Standards (CHeCS)
+- Bovine TB health schemes licensed by the Cattle Health Certification Standards (CHECS)